syncfusion-content/ej2-vue-docs/ej2-vue/grid/connecting-to-adaptors/custom-adaptor.md

 ### ProcessQuery

-The `ProcessQuery` method handles the execution of a query sent to a `dataSource`, such as a database or custom data service.
+The `ProcessQuery` method handles the execution of a query sent to a [dataSource](https://ej2.syncfusion.com/vue/documentation/api/grid/#datasource), such as a database or custom data service.
 This query is responsible for performing operations like data retrieval, insertion, updating, or deletion.
 The `ProcessQuery` method accepts two arguments:

 * `DataManager`: Used to modify the URL dynamically.